 The French Bulldog Coat

 French Bulldogs also shed, just not as much as other dogs.
-They have a glossy, long, and smooth coat that will shed once or twice a year.
+They have a glossy, long, smooth coat that will shed once or twice a year.
 With French Bulldogs, it is common to shed when they need a lighter coat during the summer months.
 Since some Frenchies have a relatively thin coat all year round, you might expect your dog’s fur everywhere.

-Luckily, Frenchies have no undercoat, so they don’t have to shed much.
+Luckily, Frenchies have no undercoat, so they don’t shed much.
 On the other hand, this is precisely why they suffer from winter hyperthermia.
 The weather also plays a significant role in the shedding of your French Bulldog.
 Dogs, like most species, get a heavy coat in the winter months and lose excess fur in the summer months.

 Dealing with French Bulldogs Shedding

 Start to groom your Frenchie early, so they’re used to brushing.
 Look for any scabs, skin patches, bald spots, rough or signs of infections when grooming.

 French bulldogs have some health issues with their skin.
 This is because the Frenchie is susceptible to skin issues.
 One problem they may be suffering from is facial fold dermatitis.

 Dermatitis is skin inflammation.
 Dermatitis may occur in dogs with redness, scratching, crusts, hot spots, sores, seborrhea, and inflammation contributing to the risk of infection.